ZipingL/EE461S_Projects/README.md

 Feel free to use this as a reference, or a guide if you are lost, but if you simply use this to finish your project for no good reason, you are setting yourself up for failure for your class.
+Stanford Pintos Documentation will do a great job on pointing you to the right direction, more so than looking up solutions ever will.

 <!-- Links -->